ashumeow/learn-you-an-agda/pages/proofs.md

 ∨-comm = ∧-intro ∨-comm′ ∨-comm′
 ~~~~~

-The associativity proof is left as an exercise to the reader[^1].
+The associativity proof is left as an exercise to the reader.

 Negation
 --------